 There are five levels for you to complete, each with five sub-levels to them.
 Like any game, they get progressively more difficult the further you go.
-So you will definitely want to grind to get some coinage in order to buy the potions to become unstoppable.
+So you will definitely want to grind for potions to become unstoppable.
 Well, close to it.
-It’s a good idea to keep track of the perks each weapon and clothing have as you can use this to plan what combination is better suited for the level you’re on.
+It’s a good idea to keep track of the weapon and clothing perks, as you can use this to plan what combination is better suited for the level you’re on.

-“I went in expecting the bosses to be as easy as the regular monsters.
-I was wrong and found out quickly how wrong.”
+“I went in expecting the Gemini bosses to be as easy as the regular monsters.
+I was wrong.”

 Gemini is definitely worth the money for an enjoyable experience.
-Overall this game has a lot for you to discover, the amount of items that you can get is immense.
+Overall this game has a lot for you to discover; the amount of items available is immense.
 The gameplay keeps you engaged until the very end, and the character designs are adorable and unique.
 For a short indie game, it is one of a kind.